-Encryption is the key component of any secure messaging system.
+Encryption is the key component of any secure messaging system, the barrier to entry that prevents or deters unauthorized users from access to your computer system.
 How encryption is implemented can make the difference between a basically secure system and one that is ultra-secure.

 Encryption is the process by which an algorithm is deployed to encode or scramble information from its original plain text format and convert it to a coded format called ciphertext.
 This process makes the data unreadable by unauthorized users.
 When the encrypted message arrives at its destination, the system provides a key which unscrambles the message – known as decryption – and converts it back into a readable format for the message recipient.